apache/apisix-website/blog/en/blog/2023/08/11/rate-limit.md

 This will allow only ten requests in a minute, and this will be reset every minute.

 A global and route level limit combo can be used to set hard limits on top of use case-specific limits, which is particularly helpful in many practical scenarios.
+For example, you can configure the `limit-rate` plugin in a global rule based on how much traffic your upstream services can handle and then configure `limt-count` plugins on specific routes to handle business specific rate limits.

+If the same plugin is configured globally and at a route level, the lower of the two is used by APISIX.

 ## Limits for Consumers